 10. Feel free to consult your commentaries if you have time.
 However, please don't read beyond Jeremiah 2; you don't want to spoil your joy of discovery.
 Record pertinent insights below.

-May this study help you say with the psalmist, "I have not turned aside from Your ordinances, for You Yourself have taught me" (Psalm 119:102).
+May this study help you say with the psalmist, "I do not turn aside from your rules, for you have taught me" (Psalm 119:102).

 JEREMIAH 1 Observation Worksheet